Apply to Grad Program

 Students from groups underrepresented in physics may be eligible for several fellowships and/or a waiver of the admissions fee.
 Groups underrepresented in physics include women, underrepresented minorities (African Americans, American Indians including Native Alaskans, Hispanics and Native Pacific Islanders), and persons with disabilities.
 Please contact firstname.lastname@example.org are a US Citizen or Permanent Resident who may be eligible for this support.

-All application materials must be received by Syracuse no later than December 7, for highest consideration.
+All application materials must be received by Syracuse no later than January 15.
 All supporting documents, including academic transcripts, test scores, and letters of recommendation, must be received by this date.
 We occasionally consider applications submitted past the deadline, though chances of admission are considerably lower.
 It is preferred that you submit all items online.
 Please do not submit a document more than once.
 If it has been submitted online, please do not send another copy in the mail.
 The following must be completed when applying:

 Grad School Application: Complete the Syracuse Graduate School Application on-line.
 Indicate that your Program Title is “Physics, Ph.D.”
 As described in the Application Guidelines, the Graduate School also asks you to submit a Statement of Purpose, transcripts, and letters of recommendation.
 Follow the physics-specific instructions below for these application materials.
 The application fee is $75.